blushingpenguin/Jolt.Net/README.md

 }
 ```

-We read in "input", apply the "spec", and [Diffy](https://github.com/bazaarvoice/jolt/blob/master/json-utils/src/main/java/com/bazaarvoice/jolt/Diffy.java) it against the "expected".
+We read in "input", apply the "spec", and check it against the "expected" using FluentAssertions.Json to handle the comparison.

 To learn the Shiftr DSL, examine "input" and "output" json, get an understanding of how data is moving, and *then* look at the transform spec to see how it facilitates the transform.

-For reference, [this](https://github.com/bazaarvoice/jolt/blob/master/jolt-core/src/test/resources/json/shiftr/firstSample.json) was the very first test we wrote.
+For reference, [this](https://github.com/blushingpenguin/Jolt.Net/blob/master/Jolt.Net.Test/json/shiftr/firstSample.json) was the very first test we wrote.

 ## <a name="Demo"></a> Demo